William Howard Taft: Moving apart from Roosevelt

-Taft and Roosevelt met twice in 1910; the meetings, though outwardly cordial, did not display their former closeness.
-Roosevelt gave a series of speeches in the West in the late summer and early fall of 1910.
-Roosevelt not only attacked the Supreme Court's 1905 decision in Lochner v.
-New York, he accused the federal courts of undermining democracy, and called for them to be deprived of the power to rule legislation unconstitutional.
-This attack horrified Taft, who privately agreed that Lochner had been wrongly decided.
-Roosevelt called for "elimination of corporate expenditures for political purposes, physical valuation of railroad properties, regulation of industrial combinations, establishment of an export tariff commission, a graduated income tax" as well as "workmen's compensation laws, state and national legislation to regulate the [labor] of women and children, and complete publicity of campaign expenditure".
-According to John Murphy in his journal article on the breach between the two presidents, "As Roosevelt began to move to the left, Taft veered to the right."
+In addition to the judicial issue, Roosevelt called for "elimination of corporate expenditures for political purposes, physical valuation of railroad properties, regulation of industrial combinations, establishment of an export tariff commission, a graduated income tax", and "workmen's compensation laws, state and national legislation to regulate the [labor] of women and children, and complete publicity of campaign expenditure".
+According to John Murphy, "As Roosevelt began to move to the left, Taft veered to the right."